 From a systems perspective, Xoserve stated that implementation and effective dates are very important; any Alternatives must take this into account.

-Workgroup participants:

-Delay - noted Independent Panel Chair suggested 10 April 2019, Ofgem view no later

 J Costa – further Alternatives in the interest of the consumer given FCC Methodology not yet seen

 SO – list of documents from NG is not exhaustive, requires additional input from NG for completion of 0678I analysis – will there be a call for evidence?
 E.g. Commercially sensitive OCC information